bhargavaurala/accessmath-textboxes/README.md

   cd accessmath-textboxes
   ```
-2. Edit the makefile configuration file according to your system needs.
+2. Edit the makefile configuration file `Makefile.config` according to your system needs.
 Refer Caffe installation [instructions](http://caffe.berkeleyvision.org/installation.html) for details about dependencies.
 Make sure that the python wrapper dependencies are installed since we need that for this project.
 This code has been tested on Ubuntu 14.04.
   ```
-  mv Makefile.config.example Makefile.config
+  cp Makefile.config.example Makefile.config
   ```
 3. Build caffe, caffe-python.
   ```